kektan/ded/subpages/yt-guide.md

 1. Type `cd ytarchive` in Terminal
 2. Type `python3 ytarchive.py -w [link] 1080p60/best`

 It will then start recording from the beginning.
-Things such as mismatched frames are bound to happen at first time use so it isn't completely fool-proof.
+Things such as mismatched frames are bound to happen so it isn't completely fool-proof.

 ### Passing cookies
 In the very case of an unarchived member-only stream, you can pass cookies with `-c [cookies.txt file]`